OWASP/CheatSheetSeries/cheatsheets/Securing_Cascading_Style_Sheets_Cheat_Sheet.md

 - `.exportProfileData`
 - ...

-Now, let’s examine what are the risks associated with this style of coding.
+Now, let's examine what are the risks associated with this style of coding.

 ## Risk \#1